cncf/devstats.archive/BENCHMARK.md

 Please note that Ruby version was removed.
 It was slower, and Kubernetes community prefer tools written in Go.

-Postgresql was fater than MySQL, so it was only supported in a dropped Ruby version.
+Postgresql was faster than MySQL, so it was only supported in a dropped Ruby version.
 Go version uses Postgres.

 Here are historical results of benchmarks Go & Ruby tools: